-| Striped Woodcreeper (Xiphorhynchus obsoletus) | ||||
+Striped Woodcreeper Xiphorhynchus obsoletus | ||||

-| Brazil The Striped Woodcreeper is distributed throughout most of the Amazonian Basin.
+The Striped Woodcreeper is distributed throughout most of the Amazonian Basin.
+See the distribution map at Birdlife International.
 It is found in humid forest mainly, though not exclusively, in seasonally flooded várzea and igapó forest. |

-| The points to watch out for are the pale grey bill, the black-edged buffy streaks on the crown extending down the back and the buffy white streaks from the pale throat to the breast.
-The first photo, taken near Tabatinga, shows the sub-species X. o. palliatus which is a deeper rufous colour with a heavier bill than the nominate sub-species shown in photos 2 and 3 which were taken at Borba on the east bank of the rio Madeira. |
+The first photo, taken near Tabatinga, and the 4th photo taken in Ecuador show the sub-species X. o. palliatus which is a deeper rufous colour with a heavier bill than the nominate sub-species shown in photos 2 and 3 which were taken at Borba on the east bank of the rio Madeira. |

 ||||